KDotP/PersonalityTest/README.md

 ---

+## Spoilers

+Since this is the bare code, if you are planning on taking the test you are highly advised **against** checking through files.

+Several small hints and details are contained in the code which may deminish the suprise associated with coming upon them naturally.

+---

 ## How to Run

 **Note that this version is the source code.
 A prebuilt version should be provided to you.
-Ensure you know what you are doing before downloading or running any files.**
+Ensure you know what you are doing before using the terminal or running any files.**

 This program runs in Python.
 Follow the steps below for your operating system.

-*If you already have Python installed and know how to launch Python files, you may choose to skip these steps.*
+*If you already have Python installed and know how to launch Python files, you may choose to skip to Step 4*

 ---